revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 - Unit tests help to fix bugs early in the development cycle and save costs.
 - It helps the developers to understand the testing code base and enables them to make changes quickly.
 - Good unit tests serve as project documentation.
-- Unit tests help with code reuse.
-Migrate both your code and your tests to your new project.
-Tweak the code until the tests run again.
+- Unit tests help with code reuse.Migrate both your code and your tests to your new project.Tweak the code until the tests run again.

 </blockquote>
 </details>

 ---

-55. What is the purpose of Assumptions in JUnit5?
+55.What is the purpose of Assumptions in JUnit5?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Assumptions provide static methods to support conditional test execution based on assumptions.
-A failed assumption results in a test being aborted.
+Assumptions provide static methods to support conditional test execution based on assumptions.A failed assumption results in a test being aborted.

-Assumptions are typically used whenever it does not make sense to continue the execution of a given test method.
-In the test report, these tests will be marked as passed.
+Assumptions are typically used whenever it does not make sense to continue the execution of a given test method.In the test report, these tests will be marked as passed.

 The assumptions class has three methods with many overloaded forms: